 Employers are able to see the fruits of a financial wellness program in action when these aspects are benchmarked and measured over time, but it all begins with acknowledging the need among employees.

-Companies that don’t yet recognize the desire for financial wellness in the workplace can look to their peers to see that offering such a benefit to employees is a move in the right direction.
+Companies that don’t yet recognize the desire for employee financial wellness can look to their peers to see that offering such a benefit to employees is a move in the right direction.
 Aon Hewitt reports that 77% of employers plan to offer at least one form of financial support to workers, with more than half providing a comprehensive financial wellness program in 2017.
 It is clear that more employers realize the advantages linked to financial wellness initiatives in-house.
 These programs offer a sound way to reduce the overall stress of workers when it comes to their personal financial situations, and ultimately, financial wellness benefits improve the efficiency while reducing costs for the company offering them.